prisma-labs/vscode-next/README.md

 ## Features

-Automagicly add types to **nextjs** page functions i.e `getStaticSideProps`, `getServerSideProps` the returned types can not be automatically inferred and passed to the page.
+Automagicly add types to **Next.js** pages if you use `getStaticSideProps` or `getServerSideProps`.
+The returned types can not be automatically inferred and passed to the page.

 This extension also enables type safety in js code by leveraging JSDOCs